 Honors & Awards

 Fuller enjoyed a storied high school career playing for Coach Jeff Boos at Sun Prairie High School.
-Fuller was a four-year starter and set the Big Eight Conference scoring record with 1,940 points, shattering the previous mark of 1,669 points by Jeronne Maymon, who is a senior at Tennessee.
+Fuller was a four-year starter and set the Big Eight Conference scoring record with 1,940 points, shattering the previous mark of 1,669 points by Jeronne Maymon,who played collegiately at Marquette and Tennessee before finishing his eligibility in 2013.
 He had a pair of 40-point games and scored 30 or more points 15 times during his high school career.
 He was a two-time Wisconsin State Journal All-Area Boys Basketball Player of the Year and two-time Big Eight Conference Player of the Year.
 He also grabbed 693 rebounds from his forward spot.

 Fuller was rated by 247Sports as one of the top 150 players in the country and was a consensus three-star recruit by Rivals.com, Scout.com, ESPN Recruiting Nation and 247Sports.com.
 He was listed by ESPN as the 21st-best small forward in the country in the class of 2013.